 Sexual Orientation/Gender Identification Committee

 Dates vary.
 Most committees meet only once or twice a year (fall and winter/spring).
-However, the Advisory Committee of Student Members meets twice a year, attends the Connections and Student Leadership Conferences, plus numerous conference calls and sub-committee assignments.
+However, the Advisory Committee of Student Members meets twice a year, attends Student Leadership Conference, plus numerous conference calls and sub-committee assignments.

 Where Do the Committees Meet?

 Most committees meet in Washington, DC, typically on a weekend in the fall and the second meeting would be conducted as a webcast online.

 NEA will pay for travel and housing expenses.
 In most cases, these costs will be directly billed to the NEA.

 One school year, beginning in the fall and concluding in the spring for most committees.
 Others conclude in the summer.
 You must re-apply each year if appointed.

 What If I Am Student Teaching During the Year?